Neco Williams: Liverpool

+Loan to Fulham

 On 31 January 2022, Williams joined Championship club Fulham on loan until the end of the 2021–22 season.
 He scored the first senior club goals of his career when he scored twice in a 5–1 win over Swansea City on 8 March 2022.

 Nottingham Forest

 Williams signed for newly promoted Premier League club Nottingham Forest on 10 July 2022 on a four-year contract for a fee reported to be around £17 million.
+On 22 April 2023, Williams scored his first goal for the club in a 3–2 away loss against his former club Liverpool.
+On 1 July 2025, he extended his contract with the club until 2029.

 International career

-Williams was born in Wrexham and has represented Wales at Under 19 level.
+Williams has represented Wales at U19 level.
 In August 2020 he was called into the senior Wales squad for the first time.
 Williams made his Wales debut in a 1–0 UEFA Nations League win over Finland on 3 September 2020.
 He scored his first goal for the senior team on 6 September 2020 against Bulgaria in the UEFA Nations League, scoring the winning goal in a 1–0 victory for Wales.
 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.

 Williams helped Wales qualify for the FIFA World Cup in 2022 for the first time since 1958.
-In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
+In November 2022, he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.

 Personal life

-Williams has a younger brother, Keelan Williams, who plays for Burnley's Under 18 side.
+Williams has a younger brother, Keelan Williams, who plays for Denbigh Town; he also played for the Liverpool youth team as well as Burnley's U18 and U21 sides.
+Neco also has an older sister, Taya Williams, and two younger sisters, Sarae Williams and Ocea Williams.
+His father's family is from Porthmadog.

-Williams' grandfather, Kelvin Jones, died in November 2022, the day before Williams started in Wales' opening game of the World Cup; he revealed the loss after game, dedicating his performance to Jones.
+Williams' maternal grandfather, Kelvin Jones, died in November 2022, the day before Williams started in Wales' opening game of the World Cup; he revealed the loss after game, dedicating his performance to Jones.

+Williams attended Ysgol Rhiwabon in Ruabon.
+A mural of Williams was erected in his home village of Cefn Mawr.

+Neco and his partner, Nicole, are due to welcome their first child in October.